stashapp/stash/README.md

 Stash supports macOS, Windows, and Linux.
 Download the [latest release here](https://github.com/stashapp/stash/releases).

-Simply run the executable and navigate to either https://localhost:9999 or http://localhost:9998 to get started.
+Simply run the executable (double click the exe on windows or run `./stash-osx` / `./stash-linux` from the terminal on macOS / Linux) and navigate to either https://localhost:9999 or http://localhost:9998 to get started.

 *Note for Windows users:* Running the app might present a security prompt since the binary isn't signed yet.
 Just click more info and then the run anyway button.